Healthy Bedtime Routine for Adults

 Regular exercise can help you feel better and sleep better.
 You don’t need to lift weights at the gym or run hundreds of kilometers.
 Find an exercise that you enjoy, it can be gentle yoga, walking in the park, aqua aerobics, whatever raises your heart rate and makes you happy.
 Sports clubs are a great way to meet like-minded people, learn a new sport, and get more active.
 Exercise is great for the body and mental health.

 Natural sunlight helps you absorb vitamin D. The sunshine vitamin can reduce bone loss, heart disease, prevent cancer, and help you lose weight.
 It can ease symptoms of seasonal depression and help you fall asleep quicker.
 Fluorescent lighting can make some people feel stressed and cause eye strain and headaches.
 Put some mirrors up by your windows to get additional light bouncing off the walls.
 Use window blinds instead of curtains, enjoy walks in the daylight as much as you can.
 If your workplace is devoid of natural light, spend your lunchtime outside for a daily refreshing boost of vitamin D.

 Diet, Caffeine, and Alcohol

-The basis of how to sleep better is diet and exercise.
+What you eat can also hurt or help your sleep health.
 A diet heavy in processed food, high sugar, high carb, alcohol, and caffeine puts you at risk of health issues.
 Heart problems, diabetes, and other diseases can lead to sleep disorders such as insomnia and sleep apnea.
 Ask your doctor for a healthy eating plan and to check your vitamin levels for deficiency.